t-davidson/fragile-families-challenge/README.md

 The `results` directory contains the CSVs necessary to reproduce the figures in the paper as well as the predicted values for GPA obtained from the final 5 models, as discussed in the paper.

 ***Note: This repository does not contain the Fragile Families data, which the challenge does not allow me to share with others and I will delete once the manuscript has been completed.***

+Please don't hesitate to contact me via e-mail (see my Github profile) if you have any questions or to make an Issue on Github.